 • muscle weakness

-Your doctor may perform a number of tests to determine if kidney failure is causing your tingling feet.
-Tests may include:
+A doctor may perform the following tests to determine if kidney failure is causing your tingling feet:

 Treatment for kidney failure includes dialysis and a kidney transplant.

-Charcot-Marie-Tooth (CMT) disease is a group of peripheral nerve disorders that result in:
+Charcot-Marie-Tooth (CMT) disease is a group of inherited peripheral nerve disorders that may result in:

 • blood tests to look for genetic abnormalities

 Autoimmune diseases occur when the body attacks itself.
-A number of autoimmune diseases can cause tingling in the feet.
-Some of these conditions include:
+Some conditions may cause tingling in the feet, including:

-To determine if an autoimmune disease is causing the tingling in your feet, your doctor will take a detailed family and medical history, complete a physical exam, and likely run a number of blood tests.
+To determine if an autoimmune disease is causing the tingling in your feet, a doctor may:

 Treatments for autoimmune diseases vary.
-They may include dietary changes and medications.
+They may include dietary changes, medications, and therapy.

 See a healthcare professional if you think you may have an infection.
 They’ll take a medical history, complete a physical exam, and likely draw blood to test for infectious diseases.